Assisted Pull-Ups (Beginners’ Guide and Tutorial)

 • 40-second bar hang x3 sets

-Why this is important: Adding resistance bands to your pull-up routine allows you to practice the movement while decreasing the load.
+Adding resistance bands to your pull-up routine allows you to practice the movement while decreasing the load.
 This will help you maintain proper form as you build strength.
-Start with a band that provides enough assistance for you to perform multiple pull ups.
-Avoid starting with a lighter band that will only allow you to complete one rep.
+Start with a band that provides enough assistance for you to perform multiple pull-ups.
+Avoid starting with a lighter band that will only allow you to complete 1 rep.

 woman setting up an assisted pull up with a long loop resistance band as part of a how to guide for pull ups

-How To Do Assisted Pull Ups With A Resistance Band
+How to Do an Assisted Pull-Up With a Resistance Band

 1. Choose the right assistance: Select a long loop resistance band that matches your current fitness level.
 Thicker (heavier) bands provide more assistance, while thinner (lighter) bands provide less assistance.
 Beginners who need more assistance should start with a heavier band (note that you may need to use more than one band if you’re just starting out).